ugeneunipro/docs/content/workflow-designer/workflow-samples/custom-elements/quality-filter.md

 # Quality Filter

-This workflow filters sequences with quality >= than parameter "quality" and writes result in file in FASTQ format.
+This workflow filters sequences with a quality greater than or equal to the parameter "quality" and writes the results to a file in FASTQ format.

 How to Use This Sample

-If you haven't used the workflow samples in UGENE before, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.
+If you haven't used the workflow samples in UGENE before, please refer to the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ##### Workflow Sample Location